Ignite Awards FAQs

 7. What if my nominee is qualified in two or more categories?

-If you think your nominee is qualified in more than one Ignite Awards for Human Rights category, you can nominate that individual on two or all categories so long as they meet the basic eligibility requirement.
+If you think your nominee is qualified in more than one Ignite Awards for Human Rights category, you can nominate that individual on two or more categories so long as they meet the basic eligibility requirement.
 See FAQ item #3.

-Please note that nominating the same individual in two or more categories means you have to fill out each nomination form for all the categories.
+Please note that nominating the same individual in two or more categories means you have to fill out each nomination form for the specific categories.
 However, the nominee only needs to submit one CV for his/her multiple nominations EXCEPT for the Art That Matters category which has a special CV form, thus needs to be filled out and sent separately.

-8. What are the Criteria for Judging?
+8. What is the Criteria for Judging?

 Ignite Awards for Human Rights Board of Judges will be guided by the following criteria: